 - Are at risk for a second chronic condition.

-- Health Care Authority or your Apple Health plan will send you information about the program.
+- HCA or your managed care plan will send you information about the program.

 - When a care coordinator contacts you, tell them you want to participate.